All Episodes

 Now, in the wake of the Foley scandal, a form of the list is again circulating among journalists and any other interested third parties.

-According to another Democrat source, quote, I've been warning my people to stay away from this story because you just don't know what'll come back to bite you.
+Now, just as troubling are concerns among some House Democrat staff that there are potential scandals lurking of a similar vein for them, according to another Democrat source, quote, I've been warning my people to stay away from this story because you just don't know what'll come back to bite you.

-House Democrat leadership or Representative Dale Kildy from Michigan, the Democrat member of the Page Board, who has served on it since 1985, or his staff, have received complaints about Democrat colleagues perceived inappropriate communications or contact with pages or former pages, and have not brought those complaints to the board or the House management, such as the House Clerk's office.
+Here's one of the things of concern: House Democrat leadership or Representative Dale Kildy from Michigan, the Democrat member of the Page Board, who has served on it since 1985 or his staff have received complaints about Democrat colleagues' perceived inappropriate communications or contact with pages or former pages and have not brought those complaints to the board or the House management, such as the House Clerk's Office.

 Democrats get very nervous about this because they fear that the same thing's gone on and nobody alerted anybody in leadership to it.

-Kildy has been vocal about the Foley complaints not being brought before the full board prior to the scandal breaking and the secretive nature of the Republican leadership's attempts to bring closure to the scandal.
+Kildie has been vocal about the Foley complaints not being brought before the full board prior to the scandal breaking and the secretive nature of the Republican leadership's attempts to bring closure to the scandal.

-We all know this uh kind of scandal isn't just a Republican problem, says a Democrat political consultant in Washington.
+We all know this kind of scandal isn't just a Republican problem, says a Democrat political consultant in Washington.

 We don't want to see what is out there about Democrat House members or former members.